Tausand-dev/TempicoSoftware/README.md

 Finally, what we will do is change the value of `_build` to `build` in the `exclude_patterns` variable in the `conf.py` file.
 We will also make this change in the `make.bat` file on the line `set BUILDDIR`, and in the `Makefile` under the `BUILDDIR` setting.

-Once we are sure that all the modules to be documented have a `.rst` file and are included in the `modules.rst` file, we will generate the documentation by running the following command in the `docs` folder:
+Once we are sure that all the modules to be documented have a `.rst` file and are included in the `modules.rst` file, we will generate the documentation by running the following command in the `docs/developer` folder:

 ```
 .\make.bat html